 With whom would you like to swap your workplace for one day?
 What would you do?

 I would like to spend time in a small mechanics shop, like an horology shop or where they fix old cameras.
-I have a fascination for small contraption that can capture time or light.
+Small contraptions that can capture time or light fascinate me.

 Is there any rather unusual hobby or talent you might want to share with us?

 Unicycling, even though I didn't get to do it much since being in Berlin.